 What does a North American porcupine look like?
 Porcupine: photo of a porcupine from North America.
 Population status, threats and protection

-This article only describes the porcupine family.
+This article describes only the porcupine family.

-Does the porcupine shoot quills or not?
+Does a porcupine shoot quills or not?

 Where does the porcupine live?

-Soviet sources distinguish 4 genera of porcupines:
+Soviet sources identify 4 genera of porcupines:

-• Atherurus (brush-tailed porcupines),
+• Atherurus (Brush-tailed porcupines),

 • Hystrix (Porcupines),

-• Thecurus (Indonesian porcupines, landaki),
+• Thecurus (Indonesian porcupines, landakis),

 • Trichys (Long-tailed porcupines).